NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 7. Identify cost dependencies.
 Each of these steps is clearly explained with figures and thus it helps to know the practical view of QUPER model.
 Also the complete version of QUPER was evaluated in industry at one case company with 24 industry professionals using real QR.
 Hence through this paper, we can gain the practical knowledge of applying this model and also helps to understand the problems that may arise while applying this model practically.

+The main difference between article [5] and [6] is that the authors of [6] included the cost dependencies among QR and both the articles helps to consider quality requirements and also describe the practical application of QUPER model in different companies.

 References:

 [1]	S. Aaramaa, T. Kinnunen, J. Lehto, and N. Tausan, “Managing constant flow of requirements: screening challenges in very large-scale requirements engineering,” in Product-Focused Software Process Improvement.
 14th International Conference, PROFES 2013, 12-14 June 2013, pp. 123–37.